 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: While many blogs and websites advice people to make backups, most of them don’t really explain how.
+Wally’s Answer: While many blogs and websites advise people to make backups, most of them don’t really explain how.
 When I write blogs, I like to clear any confusion by just telling people to copy their data to a USB disk.
 This advice can work for most people who don’t plan to store this data long term.

-Simply copying your data anywhere means that you’re not aware of the shortcomings of certain storage medium.
-We’ll explore making backups on different types of storage devices and how long that data might last before you cannot copy it anymore.
+Simply copying your data anywhere means that you’re not aware of the shortcomings of a certain storage medium.
+We’ll explore making backups on different types of storage devices and how long data might last before you cannot copy it anymore.

 What Is A Backup?

-A backup is data that has been compressed or copied somewhere for use in case of data loss.
+A backup is a data that has been compressed or copied somewhere for use in case of data loss.
 This data can be saved on different types of storage.

 DVDs & Blu-Rays

 If you want to store data on DVDs or Blu-Ray disks then make sure to buy good quality disks.
 They are a cheap option for data storage.
-The lifespan of that data can vary based on a few factors, the most important being quality of the disk and the way it is kept.
+The lifespan of that data can vary based on a few factors, the most important being the quality of the disk and the way it is kept.
 Some DVDs can last up to 14 years or more.
 Avoid using Re-Writable DVDs for storing data long-term.
 Blu-Rays last longer but they also don’t last forever.